meilisearch/documentation/reference/api/indexes.md

 # Indexes

 An index is an entity that gathers a set of [documents](/learn/core_concepts/documents.md) with its own settings.
-Index creation, update, and deletion are asynchronous operations and are represented by a `task`.

 [Learn more about indexes](/learn/core_concepts/indexes.md).